WasmEdge/docs/docs/build-and-run/docker_wasm.md

 ## Run a multi-service application with Wasm

-How about when we need to run an applications including multuple containers? `docker compose up` could run serveral contaienrs at one time.
+How about when we need to run an applications including multiple containers? `docker compose up` could run serveral contaienrs at one time.

 Let's take the [microservice-rust-mysql](https://github.com/second-state/microservice-rust-mysql) as an example.
 It includes three containers.
 Two are Linux containers and one is Wasm container.
 In this case, we use `docker compose up` to run three containers at once.
 Make sure your Docker Desktop is running and your repo includes a `docker-compose.yml` file.